 Identical (monozygotic) twins have the same genetic profile, while fraternal (dizygotic) twins share about 50% of their genes.
 As a result, pairs of twins can allow researchers to compare the effects of nature with those of nurture more effectively than other populations.

-In the current study — the findings of which appear in the Journal of Alzheimer’s Disease — the researchers analyzed the data of 272 male pairs of monozygotic and dizygotic twins, which they were able to access via the Vietnam Era Twin Registry.
-All of the participants were free of both cardiovascular disease and dementia at baseline.
+In the current study — the findings of which appear in the Journal of Alzheimer’s Disease — the researchers analyzed the data of 272 male pairs of monozygotic and dizygotic twins, which they were able to access via the

 More specifically, the investigators looked at the relationship between cardiovascular health — which they determined by scoring blood sugar and cholesterol, blood pressure, body mass index (BMI), physical activity, diet, and cigarette smoking — and cognitive performance.